-- 12 medjool dates, pitted
+- 12 medjool dates pitted

 Caramel Peanut Layer

-- 7 medjool dates, pitted
+- 7 medjool dates pitted

-- 1/2 cup organic crunchy peanut butter
+- ½ cup peanut butter organic and crunchy preferably

-- 1/4 cup maple syrup
+- ¼ cup maple syrup

-- 1/4 cup almond milk
+- ¼ cup almond milk

-- 1/2 cup coconut oil
+- ½ cup coconut oil

 - 2 tablespoons maple syrup

-- 1/2 cup raw cacao powder
+- ½ cup cacao powder

-- To make the nougat layer, add the ingredients to a high speed blender or food processor and blend until they form a sticky dough.
+- To make the nougat layer: add the ingredients to a high speed blender or food processor and blend until they form a sticky dough.
 Spoon mixture into a square slice tin lined with baking paper.
 Place in the freezer while you make the next layer.

-- To make the caramel peanut layer, add the ingredients to a high speed blender or food processor and process until completely combined.
+- To make the caramel peanut layer: add the ingredients to a high speed blender or food processor and process until completely combined.
 Spoon the mixture onto the nougat layer and smooth over with the back of a teaspoon.
 Place back into the freezer to set for at least 4 hours.
 You want to be able to easily slice it into bars.

-- To make the chocolate coating, melt the coconut oil in a saucepan on low heat.
+- To make the chocolate coating: melt the coconut oil in a saucepan on low heat.
 Once melted, add the maple syrup, whisking until well combined.
 Then add the cacao powder, stirring until well mixed through,

-- Take the bars out of the freezer and dip each piece into the chocolate mixture and place on a tray lined with baking paper.
+- Dip the bars: Take the bars out of the freezer and dip each piece into the chocolate mixture and place on a tray lined with baking paper.
 Place back into the freezer to set for 5 minutes, then coat them again with another layer of the chocolate mixture, but this time add some crushed peanuts over the top.

-The cook time does not include the time it takes for these raw snickers bars to set, which is approximately 5 hours.
+- The cook time does not include the time it takes for these raw snickers bars to set, which is approximately 5 hours.
 If you have a turbo cool setting on your freezer then it will take less time.